 This might not be important to everyone, but I’m deeply committed to responsible tourism and I try to choose companies that are giving back.
 Especially in fragile environments such as Halong Bay, it’s something you should consider.

 We went with Au Co Cruises and were very satisfied.
-The cruise, in fact, ticks all the boxes for me.
-Here a full review that can help you decide if this is indeed the very best cruise in Halong Bay.
+The cruise, that lasts 3 days and 2 nights, ticks all the boxes for me.
+Here is a full review that can help you decide if this is indeed the very best cruise in Halong Bay.

 A Full Review of Our Halong Bay Cruise with Au Co Cruises